ashamril/ansibleLinuxSecurity/README.md

 * ansible-playbook -i ./list_hosts -u 5.2_SSH_Server_Configuration.yml

 ## Purpose:
-* Make use of ansible automation to comply with IBM Security Compliance Policy for Linux servers.
+* Make use of ansible to comply with IBM or CLients Security Compliance Policy for Linux servers.
 1. 5.2 SSH Server Configuration
 2.